Allocation for Omnidirectional Aerial Robots: Incorporating Power Dynamics

 \subsection{Contributions}

 We incrementally address the challenges outlined above through the development of three novel actuator allocation schemes for tilt-rotor platforms:

-\begin{enumerate} \item We remove the requirement of acceleration feedback from state-of-the-art differential allocation, improving its stability and dynamic tracking performance and enabling its use in common wrench-based robot control architectures. \item We make the allocation aware of its actuators limits and dynamics, balancing the utilization of our diverse actuators (propeller and servomotors) without requiring the manual tuning of a weighted pseudoinverse. \item We embed propeller power dynamics and model acceleration limits into the allocation description, providing a powerful new tool for optimizing flight efficiency and desired propeller speeds, without requiring elaborate nullspace objective switching. \item We demonstrate how these curves can be used to turn off propellers in flight, allowing the platform to control its propelling arms as manipulation tools, removing the need for additional manipulators. \end{enumerate}
+\begin{enumerate} \item We achieve up to 70\% faster trajectory tracking than geometric allocation by eliminating the need for acceleration feedback in differential allocation, enabling seamless integration with standard wrench-based control architectures. \item We make the allocation aware of its actuators limits and dynamics, balancing the utilization of our diverse actuators (propeller and servomotors) without requiring the manual tuning of a weighted pseudoinverse. \item We embed propeller power dynamics and model acceleration limits into the allocation description, providing a powerful new tool for optimizing flight efficiency and desired propeller speeds, without requiring elaborate nullspace objective switching. \item We demonstrate how these curves can be used to turn off propellers in flight, allowing the platform to control its propelling arms as manipulation tools, removing the need for additional manipulators. \end{enumerate}

 We begin the paper with a more in-depth review of related work in control allocation for tilt-rotor aerial robots in Section~\ref{sec:related_works}, further detailing the limitations outlined above.
 The rest of the paper is organized as shown in \cref{fig:allocation_methods}, first introducing the overall system architecture in \cref{sec:system_architecture}, and then discussing and incrementally building up the five compared allocation methods (two state-of-the-art, three novel).
 We then do a quantitative experimental comparison of all methods in \cref{sec:experimental_comparison} and show a qualitative demonstration of the ability of our proposed allocation to stop propellers in-flight for manipulation in \cref{sec:stopping_propellers}.